yepher/RaZBerry/README.md

 JSON Server
 ========

 Z-Way makes a server for Raspberry PI and RaZberry.
-It seems nice but I don't really have much interest in it.
-I am a little anti Node.js which is what so many ZWave things seem to be based on?

 Terms